bgachara/notes/virtual_memory.md

 `Notes on Virtual Memory`
 `Any problem in computer science can be solved using indirection`

+**Machine Register** - High speed memory cells that hold data for arithmetic and logic computations.

 ## Problems for VM

 - Memory Space not enough.